jojo1311/twitter-clone/README.md

 # twitter-clone
-Ruby on Rails - Twitter Clone using as a front-end ReactJS
+Ruby on Rails - Twitter Clone using ReactJS